Black Mountain, an imposing mountain range of massive granite boulders, is home to unique wildlife and rich in Aboriginal culture.

 Known as Kalkajaka (meaning ‘place of spear’), Black Mountain is an important meeting place for the Eastern Kuku Yalanji Aboriginal people and is the source of many Dreaming stories.

-Aboriginal Culture Birdwatching Carpark Disabled access available Nature & Wildlife World Heritage
+Aboriginal Culture Birdwatching Carpark Disabled access available International Nature & Wildlife World Heritage